satyamsawant54/Idea_Magic_Task/README.md

 # jsonwebtoken and bcrypt for basic auenthications and hashing password.

-# Middleware and ErrorHnadler :-
+# Middleware and ErrorHandler :-

 #I had used express for middleware and also done error handling and auth middleware for the accessing the user's tokens.